 (onomastic, lexical and verbal) and also refer to the elements of

-syntax presented in a very synthetic way in the page
+syntax presented in a very concise and non-exhaustive manner on the Grammatica page.

 - retrospective and historiographicalby leaving a trace of